CiucurDaniel/SpringRESTfulDemo/README.md

 ## Final results

-After you finish the above steps you can go to localhost and you will se the following responses:
+After you finish the above steps you can go to localhost and you will see the following responses:

 **http://localhost:8080/greeting**